ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Discussion

+In parallel to our work, a recent multi-center validation study has demonstrated that actigraphy-based machine learning models can retain discriminative performance across heterogeneous cohorts and devices.\,\cite{zhouActigraphybasedDetectionIsolated2025} While both approaches demonstrate that such models can generalize beyond single-center settings, they differ in methodological emphasis.
+Zhou et al.\,\cite{zhouActigraphybasedDetectionIsolated2025} derive features primarily from activity counts aggregated into fixed epochs and complemented by circadian rhythm metrics, and address cross-device variability through auxiliary device-specific conversion models trained on limited parallel-recording datasets.
+In contrast, \algoname{} operates directly on calibrated, full-resolution tri-axial data within a unified end-to-end preprocessing framework.
+It incorporates systematic cross-center retraining and stability analyses, with empirical validation across additional device types remaining limited.
+These complementary strategies represent distinct approaches to signal representation and harmonization, while collectively reinforcing the potential of actigraphy-based RBD screening.

-\newpar[true][false]{} Building on these results, our study shows that actigraphy-based machine learning can provide a scalable approach for early RBD detection.
-The ability of \algoname{} to generalize across multiple independent cohorts demonstrates that robust performance is achievable beyond single-center settings.
-By releasing the pipeline as open source, we aim to enable community-driven extensions that further increase reliability and support broader clinical translation.
+Building on these results, we release the pipeline as open source to enable community-driven extensions that further increase reliability and support broader clinical translation.
 In addition, the pipeline is well-suited for other analyses involving longitudinal data.
 Consistent analysis across repeated recordings could help to track changes in nocturnal motor patterns over time, potentially providing insights into prodromal disease trajectories.
-Beyond the immediate task of RBD screening, the preprocessing module—including the engineered feature set—can be applied independently given its modular design.
+Beyond the immediate task of RBD screening, the preprocessing module --- including the engineered feature set --- can be applied independently given its modular design.
 It is therefore usable for the examination of other sleep- and movement-related disorders.
+In particular, the feature space captures movement periodicity, variability, and bout morphology, characteristics that differ between RBD and disorders such as periodic limb movement disorder, and future work should evaluate such multi-class differentiation across specific sleep disorders using appropriate datasets.